 World Science Day for Peace and Development

-World Science Day for Peace and Development has also generated projects fostering scientific cooperation between scientists living in regions marred by conflict.
-One example is the the creation of the Israeli-Palestinian Science Organization (IPSO).
+Since its proclamation by UNESCO in 2001, World Science Day for Peace and Development has generated many concrete projects, programmes and funding for science around the world.
+The Day has also helped foster cooperation between scientists living in regions marred by conflict, one example being the UNESCO-supported creation of the Israeli-Palestinian Science Organization (IPSO).